This article was updated on 11 October 2023.

 Yes.
 Both parties have an obligation to provide full and frank disclosure of all assets in which they have a legal or beneficial interest in.

 How are digital assets valued as part of divorce proceedings?

 As part of the financial disclosure process, individuals must provide a full account of any digital assets they hold, whether this is crypto currency, NFTs, or other tokens or assets.
-This needs to include details of the size of the holding, the current value, any applicable tax or charges, together with documentary evidence of what is held and the assets current value.
+This needs to include details of the size of the holding, the current value, and any applicable tax or charges, together with documentary evidence of what is held and the assets’ current value.

-What about market volatility?
+What about the market volatility?

 It is usual for updated valuations to be sought at regular intervals as part of the ongoing negotiations, or the court process where parties are required to provide updating disclosure before a hearing.
 This ensures that the parties, their lawyers, and the judge are working with the most accurate and up to date figures when making decisions.
 In the same way, digital assets will need to be updated throughout the process.

 If you are concerned about the level of fluctuations and risk you are taking on by retaining or receiving digital assets as part of the overall settlement of the case then this is definitely something to discuss and receive advice on.
 It is important that any risk element of the assets following a divorce or separation is considered when dividing the assets.
-For example, you may be taking on a significant economic risk if you were to retain mostly digital assets, if your spouse is retaining mostly traditional cooper bottomed assets.
+For example, you may be taking on a significant economic risk if you were to retain mostly digital assets, and your spouse is retaining traditional cooper bottomed assets.
 This risk should be carefully considered with the implications of market volatility explored during the negotiations to ensure a fair outcome is achieved.